(Info from: https://us.fulbrightonline.org/applicants/getting-started)

 Dependent support varies by country and may not be available in your target country.
 Please check the specific requirements for your target country for more information.

 No, you do not have to be a full-time student to apply through TC as an internal applicant.

-Enrollment during Summer 2021 is not required.
+Enrollment during Summer 2022 is not required.

 A list of resources for putting together your applications can be found under the "Application Components & Resources" tab here.

 Advantages of applying through TC as an internal applicant are: